Am0rphous/Awesome/Reverse Engineering/Phone/README.md

   ### Android Decompilers
   "A decompiler takes one from a binary to source code–or something similarly high-level that can easily be read by humans."
+  - [Apk2url](https://github.com/n0mi1k/apk2url) - A tool to quickly extract IP and URL endpoints from APKs by disassembling and decompiling
   - [APKTool](https://github.com/iBotPeaches/Apktool) - A tool for reverse engineering Android apk files.
   - [Apkx](https://github.com/b-mueller/apkx) - One-Step APK Decompilation With Multiple Backends.
   - [Bytecode Viewer](https://github.com/Konloch/bytecode-viewer) - A Java 8+ Jar & Android APK Reverse Engineering Suite (Decompiler, Editor, Debugger & More). [bytecodeviewer.com](https://bytecodeviewer.com/)